When it comes to health data backup and a disaster recovery plan, healthcare organizations have a huge task on their hands.

 Here’s how it works.

-You create three (3) copies of your data, two (2) of which are located on different devices, with one (1) of them located offsite with a HIPAA compliant data backup and recovery provider.
+You create three (3) copies of your data, two (2) of which are located on different devices, with one (1) of them located off site data protection with a HIPAA compliant data backup and recovery provider.

 Why is this the best method?

 Because this way you have all bases covered.

 Onsite backup ensures you always have quick access to your data in the event of a small matter such as your computer crashing.